acaztec/iGradMCP/README.md

 # Aztec IET Assistant

 This repository hosts a lightweight demo of Aztec's Integrated Education & Training assistant.
-The experience mirrors the desired scholarship-style interface: learners are greeted by Elevatia, choose from four pathway buttons, and walk through a scripted conversation for the Pharmacy Technician track while the other pathways remain placeholders.
+The experience mirrors the desired scholarship-style interface: learners are greeted by Aztec IET, choose from four pathway buttons, and walk through a scripted conversation for the Certified Billing and Coding Specialist (CBCS) track while the other pathways remain placeholders.

 ## Architecture Overview